RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Experiment

-\textbf{Influence of Database Size.} To investigate how the size of the external database will influence the model performance, we conduct an experiment where we vary the size of the external database and measure the impact on both the retrieval hit numbers and the sequence recovery rate.
-As shown in Figure~\ref{fig: database_size}, there is a positive correlation between the database size and the number of test set queries for which similar structures are found.
-We can find that a larger database provides a greater opportunity to find similar structures, and this increase in retrieval coverage translates directly to improved model performance.
-The overall recovery rate for the entire test set rises with the database enlarged from 10,000 to 500,000, increasing from approximately 59\% to over 67\%.
-The result shows the scalability of RadDiff and the potential of increasing the database size to improve the performance.
+We investigate how the size of the database will influence the model performance.
+We vary the size of the database and calculate the retrieval hit numbers and the sequence recovery rate.
+The hit numbers represent the number of test-set proteins that have structurally similar hits in the database.
+As shown in Figure~\ref{fig: database_size}, the hit numbers increase consistently with larger database sizes.
+This increase directly translates to improved sequence recovery rate.
+Specifically, when the database contains only 10,000 proteins, the sequence recovery rate is below 60\%.
+As the database size grows, the recovery rate continues to increase, surpassing 67\%.
+The result shows the potential of increasing the database size to improve the performance of RadDiff.